ogrisel/my-linux-devbox/README.md

     [host]$ vagrant up

-The first start takes a couple of minutes to download the VM image, boot it, and install most of the Scipy stats package with Salt.
+The first start takes a couple of minutes to download the VM image, boot it, and install most of the Scipy stack packages with Salt.
 Subsequent calls to `vagrant up` will be much faster.

 Once started you can ssh into the VM with: